 - 25% was the unemployment rate during the Great Depression.

-- The 1987 stock market crash caused the US markets to fall by more than 20%.
+- The 1987 stock market crash caused the US markets to fall by more than 20% in one day.

 - The 1999–2000 dot-com crash cost investors $5 trillion.